Daycare Essentials Checklist: What to Pack for Daycare

 This is especially useful in the first few weeks when your little one is getting used to the separation!

-Our daycare actually put up all the family photos on a tree so the kids could point and look at it throughout the day.
+Our daycare actually put up all the family photos on a tree so the kids could point and look at them throughout the day.
 It was such a great touch!

 15. Medications or items for allergies